fosskers/hello-webserver/README.md

 Basic web server implementations in a variety of languages.

 The numbers given below are rough and not hard science.
-They are meant mostly to demonstrate to myself the PROs and CONs are the approaches offered by each language / framework.
+They are meant mostly to demonstrate to myself the PROs and CONs of the approaches offered by each language / framework.

 ## Binary Sizes